BE YOUR WHOLE SELF AT MIT

 100% of MIT undergraduates study the humanities, arts, and social sciences.

-All MIT undergraduates spend substantial time on subjects like literature, languages, economics, music, and history.
+All MIT undergraduates spend substantial time on subjects like literature, languages, economics, music, political science, and history.
 In fact, every MIT undergraduate takes a minimum of eight such classes — about 25% of the total class time.

 The Power of the Humanities, Arts, and Social Sciences at MIT